 NAHB’s One and Done campaign makes this process much easier for members.
 Sign up today.

 The final step in the annual ICC code development process is the Online Governmental Consensus Vote.
-In 2021, the online vote begins Oct.
-15 and is open for two weeks.
+In the current cycle, the online vote will begin on Oct.
+10, 2022, and will be open for two weeks.
 During that period, governmental voting representatives approved by ICC to participate in the process will be able to cast their votes online.

-NAHB has prepared two proposal position guides that provide descriptions and NAHB’s recommended positions on proposals that will improve the building codes.
-One guide lists all the proposals that NAHB believes will have a positive/negative impact on the construction industry.
-The second guide is a shorter list of just the proposals that have been identified as “High Priority.”
-We encourage NAHB members to share these position guides with their local code officials:
+NAHB has prepared a position guide that provides descriptions and NAHB’s recommended positions on proposals that will improve the building codes.
+The guide lists all the proposals that NAHB believes will have a positive/negative impact on the construction industry and includes a separate list of the proposals that have been identified as “High Priority.”
+We encourage NAHB members to share this position guide with their local building officials:

 NAHB strongly supports building codes that result in safe, decent, and affordable housing, in alignment with our organizational mission “to protect the American Dream of housing opportunities for all.”